Decorator

 Usage Patterns

-- Decorators excel at function-level annotations that propagate through the entire call tree, providing parameter inheritance across all nested function calls
+decorator excels at function-level annotations that propagate through the entire call tree, providing parameter inheritance forlimit_ids

 Decorators vs. Custom Headers